 With a lot of diamonds to select from, locating the one that is right for you may feel frustrating, particularly when compared to some jewelry shop where options are a lot more limited.
 Think about the following step-by-step guide for selecting your diamond.
 Everybody's diamond search is exclusive, however, you could find this to become a useful starting place.
-Find out how to save when buying your diamond at the bottom of this page.
+This guide will take 15 minutes to read and will give you a clear guideline when you want to buy a diamond online.
+We also added some tips for each of the 4C's to save on your budget when you actually buying your diamond.

 1. First, determine the diamond shape preferred by the recipient.
 If you don't know and can't discover, consider a round or princess cut.

 2. Set a carat weight minimum based on the individual's preferences.
 When they have their heart set on a one carat diamond, even one of the most beautiful half carat diamonds will be a disappointment.

 3. Begin with the greatest quality diamond of the shape and carat weight you selected in steps 1 and 2, and start making concessions so that you get to a diamond that meets your budget:

 - First, reduce the clarity.
 See clarity purchasing tips (below) for more information.
 Reduce to VS2 prior to making concessions in other areas.

 - Next, reduce the Color.
 View color purchasing tips (below) for more information.
 Reduce to H prior to making concessions in the other areas.

 - Finally, reduce the Cut.
 View cut purchasing tips (below) for more assistance.
 Reduce to very good in round diamonds, and good in other shapes prior to making concessions in the other areas.

 When the diamonds that fits your revised requirements is near your budget, consider shaving off some carat weight to be able to close the gap.
 A carat weight variation of 10% or less is going to be very hard to detect visually.